How Will the Forever GI Bill Impact Benefits Transferability?

 - Revoke a Transfer of Entitlement Request

-Once you’ve left the armed forces, you’ll still be able to change the future effective date of a Transfer of Entitlement request, modify the number of months you want transferred to any particular spouse or dependent child, or revoke entitlement to benefits, but these can only be accomplished by submitting a written request to the Veterans Administration.
+Remember, once you’ve left the armed forces, you’ll still be able to change the future effective date of a Transfer of Entitlement request, modify the number of months you want transferred to any particular spouse or dependent child, or revoke entitlement to benefits, but these can only be accomplished by submitting a written request to the Veterans Administration.

 And, again, you will NOT be able to initiate a new benefits transfer.
 Transfer requests MUST OCCUR before leaving the service!